Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Next, click on Ease of Access Centre.
+3. Next, navigate to Ease of Access Centre.

-- Check the box next to Turn off all unnecessary animations (when possible) and click Apply and OK.
-That’s it!
+5. Check the box next to Turn off all unnecessary animations (when possible).

 - Press the Windows key + R to open up a Run dialog box.
 Next, type or paste SystemPropertiesPerformance.exe inside the text box and press Enter to open up the Performance Options menu.

 - Once the window is opened, uncheck the Animate controls and elements inside windows, Animate windows when minimizing and maximizing, and Animations in the taskbar then click Apply and OK.
 That’s it!

 If you decide to get the animations back on, simply follow the above steps then check the boxes next to the animations options, and click Apply and OK.

 Disabling the animations will improve your operating system’s performance and speed.
 You can also disable other features to optimize your user experience as we mentioned below.